MARLEY-MC/marley/docs/commands.rst

 and for each event a weight is computed and written to the output along with the original event data.

-The configuration file should contain a ``weights`` section specifying the weight calculator(s) to apply, along with any associated parameters.
+The configuration file should contain a top-level ``reweight`` section with a ``weights`` subsection specifying the weight calculator(s) to apply, along with any associated parameters.
 The most commonly used weight calculator applies systematic variations to tabulated nuclear matrix elements.

 Examples
 ~~~~~~~~